Chukie Nwokorie

-Chijioke Obinna "Chukie" Nwokorie (pronounced CHOO-key Wha-KOR-ee) (born July 10, 1975) is an American former professional football defensive end.
+Chijioke Obinna "Chukie" Nwokorie (pronounced CHOO-key Wha-KOR-ee) (born July 10, 1975) is an American former professional football player who was a defensive end in the National Football League (NFL).
 Nworkorie played college football for the Purdue Boilermakers before earning a position in 1999 with the Indianapolis Colts as an undrafted free agent in 1999.

-Nworkorie had a five-year career in the National Football League (NFL), followed by a two-year stint in the Arena Football League (AFL).
+Nworkorie had a five-year career in the NFL, followed by a two-year stint in the Arena Football League (AFL).
 His final season of professional football came in 2007.

 Biography

 Early life

 Chukie Nwokorie was born July 10, 1975, in Tuskegee, Alabama, to parents who had immigrated to the United States from Nigeria, making him an American citizen by virtue of birth.
 He spent his first seven years in Alabama but was uprooted and taken to Nigeria at that age when his parents divorced.
 He would remain there, living in poverty, until he was 16.

 As a teenager, Nwokorie was adopted by John and Patricia Stephenson of Lafayette, Indiana, adding him to the Stephenson family, which included three boys and a girl.

 He played just two years high school football at Jefferson High School in Lafayette.
 He initially thought of becoming a placekicker.
 "My junior year, I said I was going to try football and be a kicker, because I'd always played soccer, he said.
 "That was the easiest thing — just kick the ball.
 When I started doing that, they wanted to work me other places.
 They tried me at fullback but that didn't work out — I kept dropping the ball."

 Nwokorie was crafted into a defensive lineman.
 Despite his limited playing experience he still managed to achieve honorable mention for the Indiana All-State team in 1994.
 As a high school player for the Bronchos, Nwokorie notched 88 career tackles, with 8.5 sacks, four forced fumbles, and three fumble recoveries.